Trusted-AI-Labs/ALAMBIC/docs/ForDevelopers/new_model.md

 ## Parametrization
 If specific parameters must be added to the model (outside to what can be selected in a form, see next section), you can add the code in the `alambic_app > machine_learning > setup.py` script, in the `create_model` method.

+# Documentation
+Update the documentation !
+It is present in the folder `docs` as children of the `machine_learning.md` document.

 # Checklist
 - [ ] Add the (acronym, full name) tuple in the TASK_MODELS_CHOICES list in the constantes.py script
 - [ ] Create a form in alambic_app > forms > task folder with the parameters of the model